 It can alter your curly hair

 There are some reports that henna can alter your natural curl pattern.
 Because it is a natural conditioner, we can expect it to behave like this.
-However, it depends on a lot of different factors like how many times you use henna hair dye, how curls you have in your hair, how many times you condition your hair, and vice versa.
+However, it depends on a lot of different factors like how many times you use henna hair dye, how tight curls you have in your hair, how many times you condition your hair, etc.

-We did our own testing and used henna on 2 candidates with curly hair.
-For the first week, there was a very slighter change in the hair curls.
-After the second week, it was as it was before.
-So, feel free to use henna if you have curls.
+We, at The Henna Guys, did our own testing and used henna on 2 candidates with curly hair.
+For the first week, there was a very slight change in the hair curls.
+After the second week, they went back to their original shape.
+So, we believe it won’t be a problem for curly hair.

 Cannot be used to lighten hair